 Infections

-Dogs can also develop skin problems from fungal and bacterial infections.
-Canine skin infections are usually diagnosed by veterinarians who take skin samples for cytology.
+Dogs can also develop hide problems from fungal and bacterial infections.
+Canine skin infections are usually diagnosed by veterinarians who take cell samples for cytology.

-Dry winter skin is a sign that the infection may be a bigger problem.
-Some infections, like the fungal infection Ringworm, are also transmissible to people.
+Dry winter patches are a sign that the infection may be a bigger problem.
+Some infections, like the fungal infection Ringworm, are also transmissible to people and will require appropriate treatment.

 Systemic Disorders

-Sometimes dry skin can be a sign that there is a more serious problem.
-Two main metabolic conditions that can cause dogs dry skin are Cushing’s disease and hypothyroidism.
-Dry skin can be accompanied by hair loss, dry and brittle skin, and other symptoms.
+Sometimes if your dog has dry skin, it's a sign that there is a more serious problem.
+Two main metabolic conditions impacts dogs: Cushing's disease and hypothyroidism.
+Dry skin can be accompanied by hair loss, dry and brittle hair, and other symptoms.

 Breed-specific Skin Conditions

 Siberian Huskies and Alaskan Malamutes can also be affected by zinc-responsive dermatosis.
-A veterinarian can diagnose your dog's dry skin.
+A veterinarian can diagnose your dog's dry patches.

-6 Solutions for Your Dog’s Dry Skin in Winter
+6 Solutions to Treat Dry Skin in Winter

 While cold, dry air may not be the only contributor to your pet’s skin issues, it is still a factor.
 Talk to your vet to rule out parasites, allergies, ear mites, and other health conditions that could be the underlying cause of their skin and coat woes.